-Boston, MA — An initial Visitor Analysis was conducted to define the composition of the visitor audience and to inform strategic and master planning for exhibits.
+Earlier in our relationship with MIT Museum, an initial Visitor Analysis was conducted to define the composition of the visitor audience and to inform strategic and master planning for exhibits.
 A second two-season Visitor Analysis was conducted to see if the audience had changed over time and to explore visitors’ decisions-to-visit, enjoyment of current exhibitions, and interests in future experiences.

 Whitaker Center for Science and the Arts

 Harrisburg, PA — For the Whitaker Center, we did Program Evaluations of two innovative live programs.
 One was “Surgery Live,” a program for high school classes involving live broadcast of non-emergency surgery from a nearby teaching hospital.
 The other developed and tested two versions of a Science On a Sphere (SOS) program about storm formation: a traditional docent-led presentation, and a theatrical presentation by a Storm Chef.
 We also conducted Audience Research for Master Planning, addressing issues about the composition of the audience, use/interest in temporary exhibitions, defined space and experiences for preschool children, and logistical issues (with Roto Studio, master planners).